-Designed to simplify and streamline workflow, Kanban project management has made the jump from manufacturing to IT to academia and anywhere else in need of a systematic project planning and management technique.
+Designed to simplify and streamline workflow, Kanban boards have made the jump from manufacturing to IT to academia and anywhere else in need of a systematic project planning and management technique.

 Similarly, Gantt charts are a popular tool as they deliver an accurate picture of your plans, while helping to organize and manage your work assets.

 Both tools are great and have their pros and cons.
 So what if you can just pick the pros from both?
 Then you could create a PM system which melded the simplicity of Kanban with the accuracy of Gantt charts.
 While still containing the visibility of the two.
 Maybe the perfect mix.

 Keep reading to find out Kanban Gantt project management combines the best aspects of both.
 How it lets you create a management system that fits your specific work style.
 And how to get started.
 A quick review first…

 A variation of the bar chart, Gantt charts showcase your project progress, timeline, and dependencies.
 All in a highly visual and easily understandable package.
 It’s no wonder why today, Gantt charts are “one of the most widely used management tools for project scheduling and control”.